microtrain/bootcamp/04-HTML/02-GitHubPages.md

 ### Exercise 6 - Style an Element

+This exercise introduces you to inline styles.
+Due to there blocking nature we will not use these in production.
+We will learn more about inline styles in latter leasons.

 [</> code](https://github.com/jasonsnider/jasonsnider.github.io/commit/9585e5771ff4885b81d17f332f6e6b09de388ac0) Change index.html such that
 * Text wraps around the image.
 * The image provide some margin between itself the the text.